IgorPonomarev/RedditApp/README.md

 1. The app shows **"funny"** subreddit instead of empty screen and error on app launch

+1. Fixed the issue with first comment always error

+1. Formatted date and time of posts and comments to look pretty and be shown in local time

 1. Added a **login icon** instead of text button in options menu

 1. Other minor design improvments